 A strong example of this is P.F.
 Chang’s China Bistro.
 Now a well-known chain, P.F.
 Chang’s locations offer appetizing Asian-fusion cuisine as well as trendy drinks and cocktails.
 The menu items also offer variations of traditional Chinese fare, making each entrée seem like something new and special.
 The atmosphere is casual, but modern.
 The overall restaurant concept for P.F.
 Chang’s helps to create a high perceived value for the customer.

 Determine Your Restaurant Concept’s Target Market

 When you have a basic idea of your concept, figure out what types of customers you want to target.
 It is important to figure out if there is a substantial market for your concept in the area, as well as to set appropriate price points on your menu items.
-For example, if you want to open a restaurant with an upscale atmosphere, fancy appetizers and a lounge-like environment, you may want to market to young professionals with high disposable income.
+For example, if you want to open a restaurant with an upscale atmosphere, fancy appetizers and a lounge-like environment, you may want to market to young professionals with higher disposable incomes.
 This will help direct your efforts in choosing a location.